Fredrikmoller1324/Fredrikmoller1324/README.md

  for example detskop applications, web development and other minor projects.

  I hope you find something that can showcase my skills
- and pair well with your business, if so, dont hesitate
+ and that it pairs well with your business, if so, dont hesitate
  to send me a message! :smile:

 <!---